jamesdiacono/Replete/cmdl/README.md

 ## Structure

 A CMDL instance instructs a single padawan.
-A __padawan__ is a process which is used as an isolated execution environment.
+A __padawan__ is a process that is used as an isolated execution environment.
 If a padawan dies, it is resurrected immediately.

                      +----------------------------+
                      |                            |